11x-dev/hint-button-bug/Hints-And-Solution.md

-Inside your terminal, use the following command(s), then open up the README.md files.
+Inside your terminal, navigate to the hint or solution branch, then open up the README.md files.

 For a hint: